eBay/EBNObservable/Documentation.md

 	ObserveProperty(observedObject, keyPath, { blockContents });
 ```
 Note that keyPath is not in quotes, and that blockContents isn't actually a block.
 The ObserveProperty macro tries to validate each property in the key path by ensuring that the compiler thinks observedObject.keyPath is a valid construction.
 It also tries to prevent you from using self or observedObject inside the block, as this can cause retain loops or other object lifetime issues.

+The property validation is a useful defense against future changes that may be made to the object(s) you're observing.
+Code that uses the macro won't compile if the names of properties in the key path change, or the type of a property in the middle of the key path changes and the new type doesn't have the property that the path specifies.

 There is also a `ObservePropertyNoPropCheck()` variant that doesn't do validation on the key path.
 This variant is useful for cases where the key path contains entries that aren't actually properties.
 Is there someone your team that insists on using `array.count` instead of `[array count]`?
 This variant is for them.